 Boosting Energy in Senior Dogs

-• Senior “low energy” is often a blend of comfort, digestion, sleep, and routine—not a single missing ingredient.
+• Senior "low energy" is usually a blend of comfort, digestion, sleep, and routine, not one missing ingredient.

-• Digestibility matters: when absorption slips, even a good diet may deliver less usable fuel than expected (Schauf S, 2021).
+• Digestibility matters: when absorption slips, even a good diet delivers less usable fuel (Schauf S, 2021).

-• Antioxidant support is often discussed in aging because oxidative stress can affect resilience and quality of life over time (Muršec, 2025).
+• Antioxidant support is discussed in aging because oxidative stress affects resilience over time (Muršec, 2025).

 Energy Drop Checklist: Sleep, Pain, Thyroid, Heart, Anemia, Arthritis